GivePenny/GherkinSpec/Readme.md

 * Make sure you add the Test SDK package to your test project, again see the csproj for the simple example (e.g. `<PackageReference Include="Microsoft.NET.Test.Sdk" Version="15.9.0" />`).
 If you don't then tests won't get detected.
 * When creating a new .feature file, make sure that it is added as an Embedded Resource (see the [csproj of the simple example](https://github.com/GivePenny/GherkinSpec.SimpleExample/blob/master/GherkinSpec.SimpleExample.Tests/GherkinSpec.SimpleExample.Tests.csproj) - in Visual Studio this can also be set in the Properties pane when the file is selected).
+* When using steps from referenced assemblies, make sure that the assembly has been loaded (for example by referencing a type in that assembly: `.AddAllStepsClassesAsScoped(typeof(ReferencedAssembly.StepsClass).Assembly)`).

 ```xml
   <ItemGroup>